White Cliffs of Dover: Samphire Hoe Country Park

 Samphire Hoe Country Park is a nature reserve on a new piece of land created from the rock excavated during the construction of the Channel Tunnel.
 It covers a 30 ha site at the foot of Shakespeare Cliff, between Dover and Folkestone.
 There is an education shelter with a classroom and exhibition area.
 Staff and volunteers are available to answer questions and provide information about the wildlife in the reserve.
 The building's design incorporates eco-construction criteria.
 The nature reserve is named after the edible plant rock samphire, which grows on the cliffs and used to be gathered by hanging ropes over the cliff's edge.
 Shakespeare mentions rock samphire in his play King Lear and includes a reference to this trade with the lines "Half-way down / Hangs one that gathers samphire; dreadful trade!"
 (Act IV, Scene VI Lines 14–15).
 This refers to the dangers involved in collecting rock samphire on sea cliffs.
 Shakespeare Cliff was named after the reference to this "dreadful trade".

+Fan Bay Deep Shelter

+Fan Bay Deep Shelter is a series of tunnels constructed during World War II.
+The tunnels were opened to the public on 20 July 2015.